paulgribble/GribbleLab/faq.md

 # Attribution

-Portions of the faq have been adapted from materials posted on twitter by @jenheemstra and others.
+Portions of the FAQ have been adapted from materials posted on twitter by @jenheemstra, @PaulMinda1, @jpeele, @mariam_s_aly, and others.

 ---Paul